 A good place to start is Library Quick Search (lib.utsa.edu) which searches across many (but not all) of the library's resources and databases.
 Look for the check box to limit to just peer reviewed journal articles or filter for Scholarly & Peer Reviewed in the left hand column after your search.

 How can I find out if a journal is peer reviewed?

 Consult Ulrich's Periodicals Directory.
 Look for the referee's jacket next to the title.

 What is a popular source?

-Popular journals target a broad range of readers, are widely available, usually cheaper to acquire, and are intended to entertain or inform a mass audience.
+Popular journals target a broad range of readers, are widely available, are usually cheaper to acquire, and are intended to entertain or inform a mass audience.
 Sources are rarely cited.